Leo Segedin: Work

 In the 1980s, Segedin returned to the cityscapes of his early life and work, in paintings and drawings of Chicago building facades, interiors, "L" platforms, and rush-hour crowds.
 By 1987, he began to focus on single or paired figures—often youthful self-portraits—exploring coming-of-age themes, such as play and fantasy (Pilots, 1989 or the later "Games" series, 2015–6, see right) or peril (Hey Kid I and II, 1988 and 1989).
 His "Hide and Seek" works (2003–6) considered both, using the game as an existential metaphor for one's public versus private self, and the desire to know the true nature of others.
 Alan Artner described these works of "magic realism" as meticulously rendered and naturalistic, with an intensity of mood and color, whose "force comes from a strangeness based on past time and its modes of life."

-Segedin's style has continued to evolve in his seventh and eight decades of work, with new elements, such as pencil and ink detailing or wallpaper patterns, and new themes, such as aging, which he explored wistfully in L Station (Three Ages) (2002), in celebratory fashion in the "Old Men Dancing" series (2008–10), and more soberly in his extensive, ongoing series of self-portraits (2012–8), such as Self-Portrait (2017).
+Segedin's style has continued to evolve in his seventh and eighth decades of work, with new elements, such as pencil and ink detailing or wallpaper patterns, and new themes, such as aging, which he explored wistfully in L Station (Three Ages) (2002), in celebratory fashion in the "Old Men Dancing" series (2008–10), and more soberly in his extensive, ongoing series of self-portraits (2012–8), such as Self-Portrait (2017).